jpbelo/fuze-calls/README.md

 - use typescript
 - more mobile friendly UI
 - add unit tests to the functions
 - input validation
 - better error handling (show feedback on actions like failed to initiate a call)
 - cancel the patch request when a call is terminated before it is answered
+- functionality separated and more informative commit messages